seanvernon/TransitTracker/README.md

 ![An example of the GUI.](./gui/resources/example.png)

-TODO: Add airplane icons for O'Hare- and Midway-bound trains.
+TODO: Add airplane icons for O'Hare- and Midway-bound trains, and add the Customer Alerts API to display service problems.